Updated: Feb 14

 This is literally letting your fibres of the fabric become saturated, rinsing thoroughly and laying carefully flat to the desired dimensions until it is dry.

 I fill the sink with tepid water (just a little warmth only to my hand – I never measure temperature) to a depth that allows the garment to be fully immersed.
 I add a SMALL AMOUNT of soap (olive oil soap, wool wash, lux flakes or something gentle) to dissolve in the water and generate a small amount only of suds as seen in the photo below.
 The soap is needed as a wetting agent for water to fully penetrate the fabric, as otherwise animal fibres will naturally repel water.
-If it’s a cotton or acrylic garment, you could probably go without the soap, but I tend to still use it as I like the mild fragrance it imparts to the garment.
+If it’s a cotton or acrylic garment, you could probably go without the soap in terms of water would still penetrate, but I tend to still use it as and you would use laundry liquid or something similar when you wash the finished garment between wears anyway - so do that.

 Place the clump on the centre of the towel and gently unfold to an approximate flat position.
 If there are sleeves, lay them over the bodice without pulling on the length of the sleeve.
 Put another towel on top and roll them up firmly and squeeze (but do not wring) the rolled towel to squeeze out excess moisture.